FrostKiwi/treasurechest/posts/tunneling-corporate-firewalls/tunneling-corporate-firewalls.md

 <blockquote class="reaction"><div class="reaction_text">The "correct" answer is: <a target="_blank" href="https://tailscale.com/blog/hamachi">setup a VPN</a>!
 But that's sometimes not possible. <a target="_blank" href="https://www.microsoft.com/en-us/microsoft-365/business-insights-ideas/resources/what-is-endpoint-management">Endpoint management</a> may forbid it client-side.
 Server-side infrastructure may be managed by a third party, kicking off costly service requests.</div><img class="kiwi" src="/assets/kiwis/facepalm.svg"></blockquote>

-Ultimately, this is what this post is about - how to SSH into machines, when there is stuff in the way preventing that and make sure that your tools like git, [scp](https://man.openbsd.org/scp.1), [rsync](https://en.wikipedia.org/wiki/Rsync) or editing files directly on the server via [VSCode's SSH integration](https://code.visualstudio.com/docs/remote/ssh) work, with no new software and the ***absolute minimum*** of modifications to your server.
+Ultimately, this is what this post is about - how to SSH into machines, when there is stuff in the way preventing that and make sure that your tools like git, [scp](https://man.openbsd.org/scp.1), [rsync](https://en.wikipedia.org/wiki/Rsync) or editing files directly on the server via [VSCode's SSH integration](https://code.visualstudio.com/docs/remote/ssh) work, with no new software installed and the ***absolute minimum*** of modifications to your server.

 ## Tunneling - So many flavors
 If you control both Source and Destination, then you can tunnel everything through anything in complete secrecy and ultimately there is nothing anyone can do about it.
 This shouldn't be news to anyone working with networks.
 There are countless articles and videos going over a multitude of tunneling combinations.